Equivariant Chevalley, Giambelli, and Monk Formulae for the Peterson Variety: Introduction

 \begin{thm}[Multiplicity Formula] Let $v_I$ be a Coxeter element of $I$, and let $R(v_I)$ denote the number of reduced expressions for $v_I$.
 We have

 \end{thm}

 Let us say a few words about the proofs of \cref{intro:Giambelli,intro:thm:mult}.
 The Hessenberg varieties $\Hess(x,H)$, as $x$ varies over the set of regular elements in $\mathfrak g$, form a flat family of subvarieties in $G/B$, see \cite[Prop.
 6.1]{abe.fujita.zeng}.
-Further, following the work of Brosnan and Chow \cite{brosnan-chow}, and B\u alibanu and Crooks \cite{balibanu2020perverse}, we have a commutative diagram (see \cref{sec:bc}),
+Abe, Horiguchi, Masuda, Murai, and Sato \cite{MR4116638} proved the following diagram is commutative.

+In type A, this was earlier proved in \cite{ahhm:cohomologyring}.
 Here $j^*:H^*(G/B)\to H^*(\Perm)$ is the pullback induced by the inclusion $j:\Perm\to G/B$.
-This allows us to relate computations in the ordinary cohomology of the Peterson variety to corresponding computations on the ordinary cohomology of the permutahedral variety.
-In \cite{klyachko85,klyachko85} (see also \cite{nadeau.tewari}), Klyachko presented a Giambelli formula expressing the pullback class $j^*\sigma_w$ of any Schubert class as a polynomial in the divisor classes $j^*\sigma_{s_\alpha}$,
+This allows us to relate computations in the ordinary cohomology of the Peterson variety to corresponding computations in the ordinary cohomology of the permutahedral variety.
+In \cite{klyachko85,klyachko95} (see also \cite{nadeau.tewari}), Klyachko presented a Giambelli formula expressing the pullback class $j^*\sigma_w$ of any Schubert class as a polynomial in the divisor classes $j^*\sigma_{s_\alpha}$,

 Here $\mathcal R(v)$ is the set of reduced expressions for $v$, and the product is over all occurrences of $s_\alpha$ in the reduced expression $\underline v$.
-Following \cref{intro:commTri}, the same relation holds amongst the $i^*\sigma_v$ and $i^*\sigma_\alpha$ (in ordinary cohomology). \Cref{intro:Giambelli} is an equivariant version of \cref{intro:dual}.
+Following \cref{intro:commTri}, the same relation holds amongst the $i^*\sigma_v$ and $i^*\sigma_\alpha$ (in ordinary cohomology). \Cref{intro:Giambelli} is an equivariant version of \cref{intro:eq:klyachko}.
 We then use \cref{intro:Giambelli} and the duality (\cref{intro:dual}) to reduce the calculation of $m(v_I)$ in \cref{intro:thm:mult} to the non-equivariant integral $\int_\Perm\prod_{\alpha\in\Delta}\sigma_{s_\alpha}$, which we found in \cite{klyachko85}.

 In our final results, we develop a \emph{Chevalley formula} (\cref{thm:chevalley}), and a dual \emph{Monk rule} (\cref{thm:monk}).
 A Monk rule for the ordinary cohomology of \Pet\ was recently obtained by Horiguchi \cite{horiguchi2021mixed}.
 The equivalence of the Chevalley formula and the Monk rule is a consequence of \cref{intro:dual,intro:thm:mult}.